EGORDYU/zergwebsite/content/en/posts/simplified zergvsterran.md

 This is a very common and easy-to-execute build order, but it will also set you up nicely for higher level of play when you improve.

-You can make small altercations to it, for example if you're having trouble againts hellbat allins you can make your baneling nest at 4:00 instead of the reccomended 4:30.
-However this is the general outline to the build and you can do with it what you wish.